+MUS 460 Piano

+MUS 461 Organ

+MUS 462 Harpsichord

+MUS 463 Voice

+MUS 464 Violin

+MUS 465 Viola

+MUS 466 Violoncello

+MUS 467 String Bass

+MUS 468 Electric Bass

+MUS 469 Guitar

+MUS 470 Harp

+MUS 471 Flute

+MUS 472 Oboe

+MUS 473 Clarinet

+MUS 474 Saxophone

+MUS 475 Bassoon

+MUS 476 Trumpet

+MUS 477 French Horn

+MUS 478 Euphonium

+MUS 479 Trombone

+MUS 480 Tuba

+MUS 481 Percussion

+MUS 482 Applied Composition and Analysis

+This course is designed to guide the student in gaining proficiency in composition.
+The student will work one on one with an expert teacher to learn music composition techniques, literature, scoring, and analysis, wellness issues, as well as providing the potential future music educator with an example to emulate in the techniques of private teaching and pedagogy.
+Due to the evolving nature of private music composition lessons, these courses may be taken multiple times, but not for a "change of grade".
+Students must meet departmental requirements regarding recital attendance (see Music Student Handbook for details).
+Extra fee required.
+Credit variable.
+1-2 Semester Hours

-- MUS 486 Collaborative Piano Recital.
+MUS 486 Collaborative Piano Recital

 This course is designed for pianist students preparing and performing a collaborative piano recital.
 Performance of the recital is contingent upon the student performing and passing a pre-recital hearing no fewer than four weeks before the proposed recital date.
 Prerequisite: Permission of instructor.
-This course is graded S/U. 1 Semester Hour. - MUS 487 Senior Project: Bachelor of Arts in Music.
+This course is graded S/U. 1 Semester Hour.

+MUS 487 Senior Project: Bachelor of Arts in Music

 Independent study/senior research paper and/or full recital or lecture-recital.
 Proficiency requirements in piano must be passed before registering for this course.
 Please see the Music Student Handbook for pre-recital hearing requirements for recitals and lecture-recitals.
 Prerequisites: MUS 213, senior standing, and permission of the instructor.
-3 Semester Hours. - MUS 488 Joint Recital.
+3 Semester Hours.

+MUS 488 Joint Recital

 For students giving joint recitals.
 Please see the Music Student Handbook for pre-recital hearing requirements.
 Prerequisites: Sophomore or junior standing and permission of the instructor.
-This course is graded S/U. 1 Semester Hour. - MUS 489 Recital.
+This course is graded S/U. 1 Semester Hour.

+MUS 489 Recital

 The student will prepare and present a full recital to be performed on their primary instrument.
 Please see the Music Student Handbook for pre-recital hearing requirements.
 Prerequisites: MUS 213, junior or senior standing, and permission of the instructor.
-This course is graded S/U. 1 Semester Hour. - MUS 490 Senior Recital.
+This course is graded S/U. 1 Semester Hour.

+MUS 490 Senior Recital

 This course consists of an independent study/senior research paper and full recital.
 Proficiency requirements in piano and basic musicianship skills must be passed before registering for this course.
 Please see the Music Student Handbook for pre-recital hearing requirements.
 Prerequisites: MUS 213, senior standing, and permission of instructor.
-This course is graded S/U. 2 Semester Hours - MUS 494 Honors Thesis/Project.
+This course is graded S/U. 2 Semester Hours.

+MUS 494 Honors Thesis/Project

 Please see All-University 494 course description.